unkaktus/robin/README.md

 ## 🔧 spanner 🔧

-`spanner` is a tool for easy managment of job on HPC like refencing by name, logging, ssh to nodes.
+`spanner` is a tool for easy job managment on HPC like referencing by name, logging,  ssh-ing to nodes.

 Works across Slurm and PBSPro.